Results 1 to 10 of 29

 2.)
 Use more coffee: I was disappointed when the same amount of Kenyan in my drip didn't hit me the same way in my french press.
 I think it was Topher that suggested I try more coffee, 1 tbsp. per 6oz of water.
 I started using 2 heaping tablespoons in my 16oz cup from my FP and man the Kenyan instantly became one of my faves!
 Before, it tasted like water, now I can taste the bold and full, yet still delicate flavors of medium roasted Kenyan.

 3.)
 Three Minutes: After using more coffee and not so coarse grind, you can try cutting back the brew time, from four minutes to three.
-Good luck!Coffee...
-It's what's for breakfast.
+Good luck!Advertising URL in your signature line was removed by your favorite Moderator.

 I've had a lot of people swear up and down to me that if you push the plunger to fast through the water you get the same problem.
 I've only done a French press a few times so I'm no real expert on the matter.
 I agree with caffe biscotto to coarse isn't going to help you either.
 I was going to say maybe as low a 8 heck for an experiment try 6.Have you ever walked through the aisle of your local grocer and smelled the death of a dying bean?

 My first grinder was a Capresso Infinity which I used for french press brewing for a number of months before passing it on to my daughter.
 I used the coarse settings (14,16) & had no problems getting a nice strong, flavorful cup of coffee with a 4 minute brew time.